Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Author Contributions

 \section{Author Contributions}

-T. T. and S.T. a carried out experiments.
-T. T. and Y. Takasu. analyzed the data.
+T. T. and S. T. contributed equally to this work.
+T. T. and S. T. carried out experiments.
+T. T. and Y. Takasu analyzed the data.
 T. O. gave advice on experiments from the theoretical viewpoint.
+Y. Takasu and T. O. performed the numerical calculation.
 K. Y. contributed in the early stage of the experiment.
 Y. Takahashi conducted the whole experiment.
 All the authors contributed in discussing the result and writing the manuscript.